gaps-closure/emu/design-notes.md

       addresses:
         - 10.0.2.2/24

-# Then make plan persistent, note without DHCP, you will need to additional plumbing to connect to Internet
+# Then make plan persistent, note without QEMU user networking, you will need to additional plumbing to connect to Internet
+# Unfortunately user networking causes problems in the mixed architecture CORE scenario, so we use it only during building
 # So better make all provisioning before setting static IP
 netplan apply